Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Adaptive MR-LBM scheme and error control

 \emph{Modulo} this operation on the mesh, which slightly enlarges the set of kept cells, we claim that the following heuristics, inspired by the works of Harten \cite{harten1994}, holds: \begin{assumption}[Harten heuristics] The tree $\thresholdoperator{\Lambda^{n}}$ has been enlarged into a graded tree $\Lambda^{n+1} = \gradingoperator \circ \enlargingoperator \circ \thresholdoperator{\Lambda^n}$ such that for the chosen $p \in [1, \infty]$

 \end{assumption} The first assumption inequality is naturally fulfilled using the fact that $\thresholdoperator{\Lambda^n} \subset \Lambda^{n+1}$.
-The second inequality is verified upon having enlarged the mesh using $\enlargingoperator$, which has been built considering how the scheme operator $\referenceschemeoperator$ acts on the solution.
-It basically means that the mesh is suitable for well representing the solution obtained by applying the reference scheme to the adaptive solution at the previous time step $t^n$ reconstructed on the finest level.
+The second inequality is \additionRefOne{potentially} verified upon having enlarged the mesh using $\enlargingoperator$, which has been built considering how the scheme operator $\referenceschemeoperator$ acts on the solution.
+It basically means that the mesh is suitable for well representing the solution obtained by applying the reference scheme to the adaptive solution at the previous time step $t^n$ reconstructed on the finest level. \additionRefOne{Observe that we do not rigorously prove that this assumption holds for our refinement strategy $\mathcal{H}_{\epsilon}$.
+As for the Finite Volume scheme, the Harten's approach to construct $\mathcal{H}_{\epsilon}$ has never proved to satisfy the assumption but is widely used in practice.
+The only achievement in terms of reliability condition has been obtained in \cite{cohen2003} for Finite Volume with scalar conservation laws, with a quite sophisticated refinement strategy.}